-2017 2016

-£000 £000
+2018 £000 2017 £000

-Upon opening 69 -

-Interest income 2 -
+Opening fair value of scheme assets Interest income 106 3 69 2

-Actuarial gains 6 -
+Actuarial losses 3 42 6 21

-Employer contributions 21 -

-Employee contributions 9 -
+Employee contributions Employee contributions 17 9

 Benefits paid (1)

-Closing fair value of scheme assets 106
+Closing fair value of scheme assets 169 106

-21. OPERATING LEASE COMMITMENTS
+22. OPERATING LEASE COMMITMENTS

-At 31 August 2017 the total of the Academy Trust's future minimum lease payments under non-cancellable operating leases was:
+At 31 August 2018 the total of the academy trust's future minimum lease payments under non-cancellable operating leases was:

-2017 £000 2016 £000
+2018 £000 2017 £000

 AMOUNTS PAYABLE:

-Within 1 year 10 -
+Within 1 year 9 10

-Between 1 and 5 years 18 -
+Between 1 and 5 years 9 18

-Total 28 -
+Total 18 28

-22. RELATED PARTY TRANSACTIONS
+23. RELATED PARTY TRANSACTIONS

-Owing to the nature of the academy's operations and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trust has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the academy's financial regulations and normal procurement procedures.
+Owing to the nature of the academy trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which Trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the AFH and with the trust's financial regulations and normal procurement procedures relating to connected and related party transactions.